- Applications open: Monday 1 March 2021

 - A grant may only be used for the specific purpose awarded unless prior approval for a different purpose has been obtained from Council.

-- Organisations that auspice other organisations may apply for funding for multiple projects.
+- Not-for-profit community groups and organisations that auspice other groups or organisations may apply for funding for multiple projects.

 - If there is evidence that grants have not been spent for the purpose they were awarded, Council may request the return of grant monies.